praekeltfoundation/docker-vumi-apps/go-metrics-api/README.md

 Docker image for [`go-metrics-api`](https://github.com/praekelt/go-metrics-api)

 ## Configuration
 The path to a config file can be set using the `CONFIG_FILE` environment variable.
-If this is variable is not set, a configuration file will be generated at runtime, with fields populated with the following environment variables:
+If this variable is not set, a configuration file will be generated at runtime, with fields populated with the following environment variables.

 These which set [`go_api`](https://github.com/praekelt/go-api-toolkit) parameters:
 * `URL_PATH_PREFIX`
 * `STATIC_OWNER_ID`